Zimbabwe farmers fear winter of hunger after poor tobacco crop

 “Those who make losses are condemned to poverty and starvation.”

 Most of Mabvumbe’s tobacco was rejected because he cured it poorly and the little that was accepted fetched a low price.
-He borrowed $1,000 for tobacco seed, fertilizer and labor and now does not know how he will repay the loan.
+He borrowed $1,000 for tobacco seed, fertiliser and labour and now does not know how he will repay the loan.

-“My tobacco came out dark in color, making it unacceptable,” he said.
+“My tobacco came out dark in colour, making it unacceptable,” he said.
 “Tobacco farming has a lot of risks.”

 Anti-riot police were called to the auction floor in March as farmers protested over low prices.